igmmgi/EegFun.jl/docs/src/demos/mirror.md

 This demo demonstrates mirror padding, a technique for extending time-series data by reflecting it at the edges.

-This demo demonstrates mirror padding, a technique for extending time-series data by reflecting it at the edges.

 ### What is Mirror Padding?

 Mirror padding extends your data at the beginning and/or end by creating a reflected copy: